REDUCING THE UNANTICIPATED CRIME HARMS OF COVID-19

 The Home Office estimates the economic and social cost of crime in England and Wales at £50 billion.
 This includes costs in anticipation of crime, as a consequence of crime, and in response to crime (HORR 99), including a policing budget over £14 billion in 2019-20 (HOSB 10/19).
 Dramatic changes to crime as the inadvertent consequence of COVID-19 policies, means dramatic changes to the nature and distribution of those costs, with indicators of disproportionate impact upon vulnerable groups.
 Minimising unanticipated crime harms of the COVID-19 crisis is important.
 Equally, going forward it is also important for policy and practice to capitalise on research-based lessons from any falls in crime created as a by-product of Covid-19 as policies to contain the pandemic are relaxed.
 The letters of support for this bid, notably from the Home Office and College of Policing, indicate the national value of the proposed research.

-Crime science, our overarching theoretical perspective, focuses on the role of opportunity in shaping crime event patterns and trends, involvement in crime, and criminal careers.
+Crime science, our overarching theoretical perspective, focuses on the role of crime opportunities in shaping crime event patterns and trends, involvement in crime, and criminal careers.
 Early reports suggest some crimes are currently declining and some increasing.
 For example, residential burglary, personal theft, shoplifting, and workplace crimes are declining as people stay home (more guardianship, fewer pedestrians and travellers, most shops being closed).
 Other crimes are increasing.
 These include domestic violence and child abuse (more interactions/opportunities as parents and children remain home), fraud against the elderly, and internet-related offences of various types.
 Self-isolating populations, more likely to include elderly and disabled, appear particularly vulnerable.
 Some less familiar crimes are increasing, such as fly-tipping due to council tip closures.
 Part of our research will be to more rigorously investigate the nature and extent of these changes in crime to inform the development of evidence-based responses.

 We will address three time horizons.
 First, and most pressing, we will address short-term harms, such as those relating to increased domestic violence but reduced police arrest capacity.
 Second, we will address medium-term harms by anticipating the effects of different crisis lengths and exit strategies: a Harvard study (Kissler et al., Science, 14 April) suggests that, absent a vaccine, social distancing may continue to 2022 or perhaps 2024.
 We will explore the potential effects on crime and how to anticipate and mitigate prolonged COVID-19 scenarios and various exit strategies (such as graduated and/or cyclical exit strategies) Third, we will explore what will happen to crime ‘post-crisis’.
 This matters because some crimes, such as burglary and personal theft, are declining: We will explore possibilities for sustaining these inadvertent social gains.
 We will explore whether such crimes may otherwise revert to ‘normal’ levels or increase as offenders ‘make up for lost crime’.